Advisee name, photo, address, email, college/major, expected graduation term, and class schedule are available through Advisor Center.

 Enrollment holds are generally set by college registrars.
 When an enrollment hold is set your advisee will not be able to add, drop, or swap any classes online until the hold is released.
 The hold may be applied and removed at any time during the pre-enrollment and add/drop periods.

-Registration holds are typically placed by the Bursar, health services, or judicial administrator.
+Registration holds are typically placed by the Bursar, Cornell Health, or Judicial Administrator.
 Refer to the registration page for more information about registration.